shanemcw/homebridge-amazondash-MAC/README.md

 The model number is printed on the back of the Dash button.

 ### MAC Address, Serial Number, Firmware Version
-An Amazon Dash button can create a wifi access point and can provide its information via an internally-generated web page.
+An Amazon Dash button can create a WiFi access point and can provide its information via an internally-generated web page.
 * Long press on the Dash button until the light flashes blue
 * Join the network `Amazon ConfigureMe` newly created by that Dash button
 * Open the URL `http://192.168.0.1` on the device connected to `Amazon ConfigureMe`